-Andra is a human rights lawyer specializing in freedom of expression.
-Prior to founding Avant-Garde Lawyers, she practiced at the European Court of Human Rights (ECtHR) where she assessed ways in which national judicial authorities upheld the rights of applicants in hundreds of cases.
-Alongside legal practice, Andra has lectured in human rights, French constitutional law, refugee law, freedom of expression at, among others, the Paris Bar School, the Global Campus of Human Rights in Venice, Italy, and NYU in Paris.
-In 2016 she designed and delivered the first in-house course on freedom of artistic expression at the ECtHR.
-She is the creator of “Brancusi v US”, a trial reenactment and first-of-its-kind event performed at the Strasbourg Court with a cast of lawyers and judges.
-In 2017 she founded the Speak Truth to Power Project, a platform which uses theatre and role-play to challenge legal professionals to reflect on their own work from the victim’s perspective.
-Before training as a lawyer, Andra worked for the Asia-Europe Foundation in Singapore, and as a researcher and consultant in her areas of expertise.
-A graduate of the University of Bucharest, Andra holds a master’s degree in human rights from the European Inter-University Centre in Venice and a diploma in comparative law from the International Faculty of Comparative Law in Strasbourg.
-In 2011 she received the Eiffel Scholarship of Excellence awarded by the French Ministry of Foreign Affairs.
+Andra is a human rights lawyer admitted to practice in Bucharest and Paris.
+Prior to founding Avant-Garde Lawyers, she practiced at the European Court of Human Rights (ECtHR) where she assessed the ways in which national judicial authorities upheld the rights of applicants in hundreds of cases.
+Alongside legal practice, Andra has lectured in human rights and constitutional law at, among others, the Paris Bar School, the Global Campus of Human Rights and New York University, in Paris.
+Andra is the author of Art on Trial, a course for attorneys, and the founder of the Speak Truth to Power Project, a platform that uses role-play to challenge legal professionals in international courts to reflect on their work from the plaintiff’s perspective.
+Matei holds a Master’s degree in Human Rights from the European Inter-University Centre in Venice and a postgraduate diploma from the International Faculty of Comparative Law in Strasbourg.
+In 2011 she received the Eiffel Scholarship of Excellence from the French Ministry of Foreign Affairs.
 Matei’s ambition is to democratize and transform legal services for artists through unique strategies, including the mobilization of teams that include both legal and art experts.

 Magnus Ag is an international human rights and freedom of expression advocate.
 He is the founder and director of Bridge Figures, a digital human rights project amplifying cultural diversity and creative expressions for social change.
-Previously he worked for Freemuse, a CSO defending and promoting the right to artistic freedom worldwide.
-Prior to joining Freemuse in 2015, Magnus spent five years with the Committee to Protect Journalists in New York, rising to become the organization’s Assistant Advocacy Director.
-He has led or participated in missions to Bangladesh, Morocco, Pakistan, Russia, Turkey and Zimbabwe, as well as Brussels, Geneva, New York and Washington DC, advocating for freedom of artistic expression at local and global levels.
-He also worked for the Danish Ministry for Science, Technology and Innovation and in 2007, he developed the first social media campaign for the Mayor of Auckland, New Zealand.
+Previously he worked for Freemuse, a CSO promoting artistic freedom worldwide, and for the Committee to Protect Journalists in New York where he spent 5 years advocating for freedom of expression and leading missions to Bangladesh, Morocco, Pakistan, Russia, Turkey and Zimbabwe, as well as Brussels, Geneva, New York and Washington DC.
+He also worked for the Danish Ministry for Science, Technology and Innovation and in 2007, he developed the first social media campaign for the Mayor of Auckland,in New Zealand.
 Magnus works with AGL to develop and grow partnerships and AGL’s network of pro bono lawyers.
 He also advises on the status of artistic freedom in the world.
-He holds a bachelor’s and a master’s degree in political science from the University of Copenhagen.
+Magnus holds a bachelor’s and a master’s degree in political science from the University of Copenhagen.
 Follow Magnus on Twitter: @AgMagnus

-Andrzej worked at the European Court of Human Rights in Strasbourg before joining the United Nations peacekeeping operation in the DRC, first as an analyst and a human rights officer and later as a special assistant to the head of mission.
-He was later appointed head of office of the head of the UN political mission in Libya.
-He currently works as an adviser to the Commissioner for Human Rights at the Council of Europe.
+Andrzej worked as a lawyer at the European Court of Human Rights before joining the United Nations peacekeeping operation in the Democratic Republic of Congo.
+He was later appointed Head of office of the UN Representative at the UN political mission in Libya.
+He currently works as a senior adviser to the Commissioner for Human Rights at the Council of Europe.
 Andrzej’s work has taken him to various parts of wider Europe, Africa, Asia and the Middle East.
 He works with AGL on cases brought before the UN bodies and provides advice in diplomacy and in international relations.
-He holds a law degree and a degree in human rights and democratisation.
-He speaks Polish, English, French, German and Russian.
+Andrzej speaks Polish, English, French, German and Russian.

 Marijana is a lawyer specializing in constitutional law, human rights, and intellectual property.
 She has worked at the European Court of Human Rights in Strasbourg, and as a lawyer at the Austrian Constitutional Court, in Vienna.
 A top graduate of the University of Vienna, Marijana has refined her academic education at Harvard University, Essex University, and Georgetown University where she focused her LLM studies on fundamental rights and freedoms of vulnerable groups.
 Marijana is a passionate lawyer, inclined to ponder hard questions regarding the law as a tool for justice both on individual and systemic levels.
 In fall 2020 she will finish her bachelor studies in philosophy.
 Marijana started her legal fellowship at AGL on 1 July 2020 with the generous support of Georgetown University.